Community Service Requirement

-Site Manager Evaluation - The site manager completes one form for each student at the site.
+Site Evaluation - The site manager completes one form for each student at the site.
 Site-Managers complete the form for students completing 20+ service hours.

 Special Project Log - Used for pre-approved service not completed at the student’s primary site.
 A maximum of 7 hours total may be submitted as Special Project hours.

 Transportation Request Form - Used for CMSV 100 students who need a ride to and from a service site.
 This form reviews the policies and procedures for utilizing Motor Pool for transportation to hte service site.
 The form is due by the Friday of the 5th week of the semester.

 All forms are available on the Forms Page.

 - Students interested in completing the community service requirement during the summer must register for CMSV 100-01 for Term 5 of the Summer Session.
 They must attend an Orientation in late April or May.
 A student must attend an Orientation before starting their service hours.